25 Small Inground Pool Ideas for All Budgets

 Inground pools aren’t just for people with big yards and big budgets.

-Actually, some of the coolest projects we’ve worked on have been with small swimming pool models.
+Actually, some of the coolest projects we’ve seen featured small swimming pool models.
+Say whaaaaaaat?

-While there are tons of reasons why you may want a small inground pool, we’ve discovered over the years as fiberglass pool manufacturers that people prefer small inground pools because they tend to cost less and fit in most spaces.
+While there are tons of reasons why you may want a small inground pool, we have discovered over the years that people prefer small inground pools because they tend to cost less, depending on the complexity of the install, and fit in most spaces.

 Smaller pools are often called cocktail pools or plunge pools, depending on their dimensions and depths.
 Click the link in the previous sentence to learn more about these smaller pools.